VMatrix1900/draft-quic-structured-connection-id/draft-shi-quic-structured-connection-id.md

 ~~~
 {: #cid-format title="Format of structured CID"}

 The format of the structured connection ID is shown in {{cid-format}}.
-The content and the format of the metadata field are defined by a template, carrying the information such as media characteristics in {{Section 3.1 of ?I-D.ietf-avtext-framemarking}}, the service requirement such as delay and importance in {{Section 3 of ?I-D.kaippallimalil-tsvwg-media-hdr-wireless-04}}.
+The content and the format of the metadata field are defined by a template, carrying the information such as media characteristics in {{Section 3.1 of ?I-D.ietf-avtext-framemarking}} and metadata in {{?I-D.draft-kwbdgrr-tsvwg-net-collab-rqmts/}}

 # Coexistence with QUIC Load Balancer